 Attend open-air jazz concerts during Jazz em Agosto, held at the Fundação Calouste Gulbenkian in Lisbon.

-Jazz em Agosto 2022, in its 38th edition, sill show the multiple identities of jazz, a more unusual program than what is offered at the main international festivals.
+Jazz em Agosto 2024, in its 41st edition, still shows the multiple identities of jazz, a more unusual program than what is offered at the main international festivals.

 Source: Gulbenkian Foundation, about Jazz em Agosto